diannamega/Skills-based-career-navigator/README.md

 This repository is intentially left pretty barebone, so you can use it for all the assignments in CAS502.
 >>>>>>> 723d8c5c974f113c03b54868eee60c8a8a1838a5

+## Assignment 4: Dependency Management Write-Up
+As I (Ken Nelson) have stated in the past, I cannot stand python as a language.
+The tools are horrible, pip being a prime example.
+That said we used to pip to assist in creating the requirements.txt file, although we are not certain that it accurately reflected the projects dependencies.
+We had to manually enter a number of dependencies that the pip freeze command missed.
+We also added a dependencies.txt file to list all the dependency versions, although we feel that is inadequate as well.
+In reading some online forums, pip freeze is not seen as a good solution to use (read: https://medium.com/@tomagee/pip-freeze-requirements-txt-considered-harmful-f0bce66cf895).